DataDecay/DecayBot/README.md

 DecayBot is the bot of DataDecay for use as a chatbot.
 Chat `db:help` for a command list.

 To run, install npm and NodeJS.
-Run `npm install` and then run `npm start`
+Run `npm install` and then run `npm start` in the project dir

 For further configuration, go into the `config` folder. `default.json` should be easy enough to understand, but `commands.json` is a little more complicated.
 Users is easy, but I am going to modify it and improve the security.
 [Command Documentation](tutorials/commands.md)